 These mobile vendors have been able to parlay their personal or food truck’s brand into brick and mortar locations.
 While most have transitioned and expanded the menus created for their trucks, some have decided to start an entirely different concept for their restaurant.
 Many of these food truck moguls have kept their trucks operating with the help of their staff.
 Others have parked their trucks for good, so they can concentrate on their new food service business.

 So how do you know when the time is right to take the leap?
 There are three common common areas you need build or investigate prior to converting your food truck into a restaurant.

 If you’re running a successful food truck, you’ve already built a brand that resonates with your customers.
 Capitalize on the success of that brand by carrying it over to your restaurant.

 Everything from decor to atmosphere to the menu should be consistent with your street brand.
-It’s a big jump to go from the street to a restaurant, so keep as many things consistent as possible between the two.
+It’s a big jump to go from the street to a restaurant.
+Make sure to keep as many things consistent as possible between the two.
 If you deviate too much, it could become confusing to your customers and ultimately may diminish the value of your brand.

 Converting a food truck into a restaurant makes good business sense from an operational standpoint.
 The ability to have two revenue generating areas is ideal.
-You may have excess ingredients that you didn’t sell on your truck that day, you can utilize those ingredients in your restaurant.
+Do you have excess ingredients that you didn’t sell on your truck that day?
+Utilize those ingredients in your restaurant.
 The best part is that you will be able to stop paying someone else for the use of their commercial kitchen.
-You can do prep work for the truck and the restaurant at the same time, so your staffing needs for the prep are now cut in half.
+Also, you can do prep work for the truck and the restaurant at the same time.
+This allows your staffing needs for the prep to be nearly cut in half.